suffolklibraries/sljekyll/_libraries/long-melford-library.md

 branch-scan-to-email: y
 breadcrumb: y
 meta-description: "Books, CDs, DVDs, free computer access, wifi, printing, scanning, children's activities, older people's activities."
+branch-news: '<a href="/news/long-melford-increases-opening-hours/">The library will be closed for refurbishment from 25 March - 1 April 2019.
+It will reopen on Tuesday 2 April with increased opening hours</a>.'
 ---